 Our goal is to give our clients the best possible rates available in the market.
 My company is approved with 47 different banks and lenders, and this includes the top 5 best rate lenders in the nation, so we will always have the very best rates available in the market to offer our clients.

-In housing markets like San Diego, a 5% decrease in purchasing power can make or break the difference for a buyer being able to afford a certain price range.
+In housing markets like San Diego, a 5% or 10% decrease in purchasing power can make or break the difference for a buyer being able to afford a certain price range.

 There are many buyers who are right at the limits of their affordability, so when rates move higher, it means they cannot afford a higher purchase price range anymore.

-Because of the recent increase in rate, buyers who have been out shopping for homes over the past month or two, should get re-approved again to see what they can afford based on higher rates and payments.
+Because of the recent increase in rates, buyers who have been shopping for homes over the past several months, should get re-approved again to see what they can afford based on higher rates and payments.

 This will ensure they can still afford the purchase price range they are trying to buy in and they will not have payment shock when they get into contract.